YWoooo/Note-of-Clean-Code/README.md

 ## Formatting
 A well-formatted code should make the reading speed faster, which means people could spend less time and get more code information from it.
 Therefore:
-Both the words and lines should be short.
+* Both the words and lines should be short.
 Under a size of a screen is the best.
 * Files should be small.
-It's like functions, small but many is better.
+Like functions, small but many is better.
 * Important things first, like the newspaper.
 I think that may be one of the reasons why JavaScript has hoisting.
 * Tear down codes by brackets and spaces.
 Avoid omit brackets like the arrow function.
 * One team, one formatting rule.
 Use linter.

+Actually, in Chapter 17, the author says:

+>*This means that each team member must be mature enough to realize that it doesn’t matter a whit where you put your braces so long as you all agree on where to put them.*

+I love how he uses the word mature here.
+There are lots of jokes and memes about some little formatting things like spaces or braces.
+And yes, theoretically, the best practice about formatting does exist, but it does not bring much profit.
+However, the same formatting rule will make other team members spend way more time reading and writing.
+Save time means profits.
+So when in a team, I don't argue about coding styles.
 ...
 ...
 wip...